FabianKP/matrix_free_nnls/README.md

 using the accelerated projected gradient descent method with restart described [here](https://angms.science/doc/NMF/nnls_pgd.pdf).

-The matrix $A$ can be provided by the user as `numpy`-array or as `scipy.sparse.linalg.LinearOperator`.
+The matrix $A$ can be provided by the user as `numpy.ndarray` or as `scipy.sparse.linalg.LinearOperator`.
 The latter is recommended for large-scale problems.

 Usage